ravelantunes/CarND-LaneLines-P1/README.md

 My pipeline consisted of 5 steps:

-First, I applied different threshold for different colors channels.
+First, I applied different thresholds for different colors channels.
 With the exception of blue, I was able to apply very aggressive thresholds to the colors.
 Blue seemed to be abundant through the entire image, and not just in specific areas.

 <!-- ![alt text][image1] -->
 ![color threshold][output_images/color_threshold.png]

-Next was making the image in grayscale, where the lines, regardless of color, would standout well, as well as making it easier to work on a single color dimension as opposed to 3
+Next was making the image in grayscale where the lines, regardless of color, would standout well, as well as making it easier to work on a single color dimension as opposed to 3.

 ![color threshold][output_images/grayscale.png]

-Gaussian blur was applied to smooth the edges and bring up a bit some weak points and lines.
+Gaussian blur was applied to smooth the edges and bring up some weak points and lines.

 ![color threshold][output_images/gaussian_blur.png]

-Canny edge detection was applied to to find the contour of most lines.
+Canny edge detection was applied to find the contour of most lines.
 I found that my images after the color and grayscaling processing weren't very sensitive to the edge detection.

 ![color threshold][output_images/canny_edge.png]

 Created a polygon mask to filter out all other areas of the image that are not relevant.
-I created dynamic values to support different image sizes, and also left some margins on bottom left and right to give a wiggle room for the when not perfectly centered in a lane.
+I created dynamic values to support different image sizes, and also left some margins on bottom left and right to give some wiggle room for the when not perfectly centered in a lane.

 ![color threshold][output_images/region_of_interest.png]